Norway Job Market

 Discussion on the challenges faced by job seekers

-*Want to prepare professional resume?
+*Want to prepare a professional resume?
 Choose Y-Axis resume services.

 Tips and strategies for navigating the job market successfully

-To make yourself comfortable into Norwegian society and to increase your chances of finding jobs you'll need to learn the Norwegian language.
-Most jobs are advertised on the internet and many newspapers, including Aftenposten, Dagbladet, and The Norway Post also advertise job opportunities.
+To make yourself comfortable in Norwegian society and to increase your chances of finding jobs, you'll need to learn the Norwegian language.
+Most jobs are advertised on the internet, and many newspapers, including Aftenposten, Dagbladet, and The Norway Post, also advertise job opportunities.

-The procedure of applying for jobs in Norway is similar to that in the UK.
-You have to submit a two-page CV and cover letter, with that you should attach copies of your references and qualifications, before attending an interview.
-Each application should be customized based on the roles and CVs and cover letters should be submitted in Norwegian, unless something else has been explicitly mentioned.
+The procedure for applying for jobs in Norway is similar to that in the UK.
+You have to submit a two-page CV and cover letter, with which you should attach copies of your references and qualifications, before attending an interview.
+Each application should be customized based on the roles, and CVs and cover letters should be submitted in Norwegian unless something else has been explicitly mentioned.

 Be on time for interviews - Norwegians pride themselves on their punctuality.